laurent-martin/aspera-hsts-operations/README.md

 asconfigurator -x "set_user_data;user_name,$aspera_os_user;absolute,AS_NULL;file_restriction,|file:////data/mnt1/*|s3://mys3/bucket/*"
 ```

+> [!NOTE]
-> **Note:** The restriction list does not define the storage location, it is a protection to limit the creation of access keys to only some locations.
+> The restriction list does not define the storage location, it is a protection to limit the creation of access keys to only some locations.

 #### SSH server configuration